alexrainman/nativescript-carousel-view/README.md

 #### Requirements

+* Typescript >= 2.1.0-dev.20161003
+* async-await

-Please follow this tutorial to add Typescript 2.1.0-dev.20161003 and async/await support to your project:
+Please follow this tutorial to add Typescript 2.1.0-dev.20161003 and async-await support to your project:

 https://www.nativescript.org/blog/use-async-await-with-typescript-in-nativescript-today